vchaparro/wind-power-forecasting/README.md

 2. Neural Networks.
 In progress ...

 ## Configuration files
-There are configuration files for every pipeline consisting of `prameters.yml` and `catalog.yml` yaml files.
-The first one contains all the parameters needed for the pipeline run.
+There are configuration files for every pipeline consisting of `prameters.yml` and `catalog.yml` files.
+The first one contains all the parameters required for the pipeline run.
 The second is the project-shareable Data Catalog.
 It's a registry of all data sources available for use by the project and it manages loading and saving of data.
 Both configuration files are located at `conf/base`.

 ## CLI commands
 As a kedro application, the CLI can be used to run pipelines, among all other options you can check in kedro documentation.
-To run the main pipelines of this project these are some basic command examples, choosing the Wind Farm  (`wf`) and the algorithm (`alg`) to buil the model:
+To run the main pipelines of this project these are some basic command examples, choosing the Wind Farm  (`wf`) and the algorithm (`alg`) to build the model:
 1. Prepare data for EDA: `kedro run --pipeline eda --params wf:WF1,alg:KNN`
 2. Data engineering: `kedro run --pipeline de --params wf:WF1`
 3. Feature engineering: `kedro run --pipeline fe --params wf:WF1,max_k_bests:3`